PG::

 Set the default TypeMap that is used for type casts of result values.

-must be a kind of PG::TypeMap
+typemap must be a kind of PG::TypeMap .

-Converts an escaped string representation of binary data into binary data — the reverse of escape_bytea
+Converts an escaped string representation of binary data into binary data — the reverse of escape_bytea.
+This is needed when retrieving bytea data in text format, but not when retrieving it in binary format.

 Disables the message tracing.